Lab Director

 Evelyn Stephens

-Evelyn is a freshman from Madison, Wisconsin and is majoring in Psychology.
+Evelyn is a sophomore from Madison, Wisconsin and is majoring in Psychology.
 After completing her undergraduate degree, she plans on attending graduate school for Psychology, and hopes to become a Social or Developmental Psychology researcher.
 In her free time, Evelyn enjoys reading, running, and playing the piano.
 Her favorite childhood book was “Fancy Nancy” by Jane O’Connor.

 Arina Valitova

-Arina Valitova is a junior majoring in Developmental Psychology at the University of Minnesota.
+Arina is a junior majoring in Developmental Psychology at the University of Minnesota.
 Originally from Russia, Arina moved to Slovakia seven years ago and is now working towards her dream of attending medical school to eventually become a pediatrician.
 Outside of her academic pursuits, Arina is a dedicated D-1 tennis athlete at UMN.
 Tennis keeps her busy and energized, and she loves the challenge and teamwork involved in the sport.
 She’s also a passionate volunteer, especially when it comes to working with kids, and is an active member of the Student Athlete Advisory Committee (SAAC).
 Fun fact: Arina is a huge Potter fan-Harry Potter is her all-time favorite book series.
 Every Christmas, she makes it a tradition to reread the books and dive back into the magical world of Hogwarts

 Ashley Zamora